Divide-By-0/blog/content/posts/travel.md

       - **Secret Cinema**: Haven't tried yet.
 Immersive theatre where you become an actor as well!
 They seem to do them only sporadically as announced to their mailing list.
       - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
       - **St. Pauls Whispering Gallery**: Haven't been yet.
 Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.
       - **Pagan Chaos Ceremony**: Haven't been yet.
-Every solstice (and on select holidays in between), a group of folks heads to an isolated park and participates in a structured yet spontaneous ritual..
+Every solstice (and on select holidays in between), a group of folks heads to an isolated park and participates in a structured yet spontaneous ritual.
 There is primal screaming, flower burning, and ritualistic drumming as a door opens and chaos breaks loose.
 Not sure if the invite should be public, so dm me or the organizer [Gabriella](https://www.gabriellajeansart.com/) for the invite!
   - ### Berlin
     - **Trust/Moving Castles**: Coordination-based gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
 Has some of the coolest games of all time in my opinion, like [half earth](https://play.half.earth/).
     - **Moos**: This collective near Treptower park has beautiful, cheap co-living for renegade anarchist types and artists -- I stayed here for a month and loved it.
 There were always interesting things happening (climate cooperative negotiation board games, indie documentary screening about an alternative community, handpan soundbath sauna nights, etc).